-Emotional Intelligence (EQ)
+Improving Emotional Intelligence (EQ)

-Emotional intelligence consists of four attributes:
+Emotional intelligence is commonly defined by four attributes:

 - Self-management – You’re able to control impulsive feelings and behaviors, manage your emotions in healthy ways, take initiative, follow through on commitments, and adapt to changing circumstances.

 - Social awareness – You can understand the emotions, needs, and concerns of other people, pick up on emotional cues, feel comfortable socially, and recognize the power dynamics in a group or organization.

 - Relationship management – You know how to develop and maintain good relationships, communicate clearly, inspire and influence others, work well in a team, and manage conflict.

 As we know, it’s not the smartest people that are the most successful or the most fulfilled in life.
 You probably know people who are academically brilliant and yet are socially inept and unsuccessful at work or in their personal relationships.
 Intellectual intelligence (IQ) isn’t enough on its own to be successful in life.
 Yes, your IQ can help you get into college, but it’s your emotional intelligence (EQ) that will help you manage the stress and emotions when facing your final exams.
 IQ and EQ exist in tandem and are most effective when they both are elevated and building off one another.

 Emotional intelligence affects: